 My soul, give praise to the Lord; I will praise the Lord all my days, make music to my God while I live.
-Put no trust in princes, in mortal men in whom there is no help.power Take their breath, they return to clay and their plans that day come to nothinguffering.
-He is happy who is helped by Jacob's God. whose hope is in the Lord his God who alone made heaven and earth. the seas and all they contain.
+Put no trust in princes, whose hope is in the Lord his God who alone made heaven and earth, the seas and all they contain.
 It is he who keeps faith forever, who is just to those who are oppressed.
-It is he who gives bread to the hungry; Opening Prayer the Lord, who set prisoners free.
-Pause the Lord who gives sight to the blind, who raises up those who are bowed down.
-Pause The Lord, who protects the stranger and upholds the widow and orphan.
-It is the Lord who loves the just The Lord will reign forever, Zion's God, from age to age.
+It is he who gives bread to the hungry; the Lord, who sets prisoners free.
+The Lord who gives sight to the blind, who raises up those who are bowed down.